garrettmorse/d2-chess-archive/README.md

 ### The Data

 First, visit [TJ09](https://github.com/TJ09)'s site, where the majority of the community data was collated.
 The latest data used to solve the ARG is located [here](https://tjl.co/queens-gambit-arg/data-best.json).
-If that URL is no longer serving the JSON file, I've also included a snapshot in the `js` folder, which we'll be using to validate the data.
+If that URL is no longer serving the JSON file, I've also included a snapshot in the `common` folder, which we'll be using to validate the data.

 With your `data-best.json` in hand, start setting up the JS project.